SimplisticScientists/gregdavies91/README.md

 - 👋 Hi, I’m @gregdavies91
 - 👀 I’m interested in HTML, CSS and JavaScript
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, Vue.js and Python
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to collaborate!
 - 📫 How to reach me https://calendly.com/gregdavies

 <!---